 With the start of basketball season this month, it’s the perfect time to focus on building a great team.
 The phrase “dream team” gets thrown around a lot, but it’s most commonly referenced when discussing the incredible collection of talent that was assembled by USA Basketball for the 1992 Olympics.
 While this formation of super athletes was daunting to opponents by individual ability alone, what made them truly special was their ability to work together and their recognition of roles.
 While the players could have grown egos and chose to maintain ultimate control, they saw the value in coming together and playing as a cohesive team to create greatness.

+Discovering and mastering the art of gold medal strategies is crucial for sales professionals, as it enables them to persist and thrive despite external challenges or setbacks.
 While your sales team and these players operate in different arenas, if you follow the framework below for assembling a team, you just may be able to identify a dream team of your own.

 1. Assemble a team with a common goal and make it clear.

 From the start, Team USA had a singular, well-known goal; to win the Gold Medal and to do it in dominant fashion.
 This desire was repeated day in and day out and demonstrated through hard work – in practice, games, and from the head coach.
 No one wavered in their pursuits.
 For this reason, there was no confusion about what they were there to do.

 Your goal likely won’t be as straightforward as winning a tournament, but by assembling a team with a clear and common goal in mind will ensure that you have the proper personnel.
 It’s also important to prioritize objectives.
 Your dream team could focus on just one thing, but that’s not a reality for many sales organizations.
 Even though you have a lot to accomplish, choose what’s most important and work towards that overall goal – accomplishing smaller objectives along the way.

 2. Foster an environment that allows open conversation and holds one another accountable.